FlorianRaith/SimpleSpigotEconomy/README.md

-# MoneyMaker
+# Economy

-A testplugin for the rewinside-server by Dirantos for _Spigot 1.8_
+A simple economy plugin for _Spigot 1.8_
 The plugin provides an API with which you can handle several operations like creating accounts or making transactions